cesarsotovalero/cesarsotovalero.github.io/_posts/2021-09-20-design-for-microservices.md

 title: Design for microservices!
 subtitle: An easy way to boost the popularity of your open-source projects
 tags: programming
 description: The microservices architecture has gained significant momentum in the last years.
 Modularity, scalability, and elasticity are some of its essential characteristics.
-If you have an open-source project, you should consider designing it microservices friendly.
+If you have an open-source project, you should consider designing it to be microservices friendly.
 The market will eventually reward you for that.
 keywords:
   - microservices architecture,
   - open-source software,